AliEssamShaker/MachineLearning--Natural-Language-Processing/README.md

 After the cleaning phase, I created the Bag of Words, split the dataset into a training set and a test set, trained the classification models on the training set, predicted the test set results, and lastly made the confusion matrix.

+As we can see, out of all the classification models the SVM is the out that had the best predictions, resulting in a 79% accuracy.